 Anna Sims Bartel

-As OEI’s associate director for community-engaged curricula and practice, Anna Bartel works with faculty, supporting both individual and network development through learning cohorts, grants for curricular development and other kinds of consultation and relationship.
+As the Einhorn Center’s associate director for community-engaged curricula and practice, Anna Bartel works with faculty, supporting both individual and network development through learning cohorts, grants for curricular development and other kinds of consultation and relationship.

 “Community-engaged learning (CEL) important to me because the purpose of knowledge is to improve human and ecological well-being, and higher education can do much more than it is.
 CEL helps students learn better; faculty live out their public purposes better; and communities find better partners for advancing their health, broadly conceived.
 I like being a part of that win-win-win.”